-Extensive instrumentation is installed to monitor the rockslide area (Fig. 2).
+Extensive monitoring of the unstable area with instrumentation above ground and in boreholes have been ongoing and developed gradually since 2005 (instrumentation with extensometers since 1993) (NVE 2021).
+Fig. 2 gives an overview of the instrumentation.
 The extensive monitoring program requires a lot of resources both financially and in terms of staffing.
 Comprehensive evacuation plans have been established for several of the municipalities affected by a possible rockslide.
 There is a substantial economic cost associated with an evacuation.
 There is also uncertainty associated with notification of danger level, resulting in repeated evacuations.

-Extensive investigations and monitoring of the unstable area have been ongoing since 2005.
 During the years 2017-2021 the Norwegian Water Resources and Energy Directorate (NVE) carried out an extensive research project to investigate the possibility of stabilizing the mountain area.
-The project concluded that there is a connection between the groundwater level and displacement rates in the unstable area, and it is likely that displacement rates will be reduced if the groundwater level is reduced (NVE 2021).
+The project concluded that 1) there is a connection between the groundwater level and displacement rates in the unstable area; the displacement rates increase during periods with elevated groundwater levels caused by prolonged rainfall and/or snowmelt.
+2) It is likely that displacement rates will be reduced if the groundwater level is reduced (NVE 2021).